Anyone can call Healthline free on 0800 611 116 for health advice and information, anytime, 24 hours a day, 7 days a week.

 Callers to telephone advice services have the same rights as other consumers of health services.
 More information can be found on the website of the Health and Disability Commissioner.

-Healthline is run by Homecare Medical.
+Healthline is run by Whakarongorau Aotearoa.
 The privacy of personal information is very important to us and we are committed to protecting the privacy of every Healthline caller.
 You can take a look at our privacy policies here.

-If your organisation needs Healthline resources (fridge magnets, posters, leaflets, etc), please email firstname.lastname@example.org for a list of what is available.
+If your organisation needs Healthline resources (fridge magnets, posters, leaflets, etc), these can be ordered on the HealthEd website.